originally posted on Concept Hub

 3. Willingness to Embrace Change – Each and every generation that is here today has experienced accelerated changes throughout their whole life.
 Senior Citizens lived before television was mainstream and before we explored space.
 They have seen more change in their lifetime than today’s Millennial generation can even imagine.
 They have had to adapt to each new technology and social media is just another new way to do things.
 The Millennial generation may not even know that social media is anything new.

 4. The Ability to Make Personal Decisions – There is no “committee meeting” or dinner table discussion to decide if we should participate in social media.
 Participation is a very personal decision.
-Even for those who end up representing an organization by adding a profile on LinkedIn or other professional site, or participating in professional discussion groups.
+Even for those who end up representing an organization by adding a profile on LinkedIn or another professional site, or participating in professional discussion groups.

 5. Grassroots Marketing Effort – Wikipedia cites one reason for the rise in popularity of blogs as